 - Written Expression - The ability to communicate information and ideas in writing so others will understand.

 What Can You Do With a Movement & Mind-Body Therapies Major?

 People with a mind-body therapies degree often go into the following careers:

 |Health Specialties Professors||25.9%||$97,370|

-Movement & Mind-Body Therapies Major Salary
+How Much Do Movement & Mind-Body Therapies Majors Make?

-To put that into context, the typical high school graduate makes between $29,000 and $57,000 a year.
-The average person with a bachelor’s degree (any field) makes between $44,000 and $99,000.
-Advanced degree holders make the most with salaries between $55,000 and $120,000.
+To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
+The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
+Advanced degree holders make the most with salaries between $55,600 and $125,400.

-|High School Diploma or Equivalent||2.2%|
+|High School Diploma - or the equivalent (for example, GED)||2.2%|